iviviano/Algorithms/Grading/HW2.md

 TOTAL:              94/100
 ```

 Nice job on your implementations!
-When writing a test suite, it is important to
+When writing a test suite, it is important to consider possible edge cases.
+For most functions on lists, this inc

 One style note: closing parentheses should all be on the same line.
 Check out the racket fundamentals if you are confused https://campuswire.com/c/GD97EB223/feed/11.